 - Color matched and contrasting trim

 This means that you can cover your entire Victorian home from top to bottom in low-maintenance, durable, beautiful fiber cement and keep the look and feel of the original structure.
-This includes your roofing, decking, front porch, eaves, decorative windows, and more.
+This includes your front porch, eaves, decorative windows, and more.
 Fiber cement siding gives you all the versatility of real wood, along with the durability and low-maintenance that it’s known for.

 With all of that trim and the various colors of paint, it can be difficult to maintain a Victorian façade properly.
 Fiber cement changes all of that.
 The surface of the material doesn’t peel, chip, or fade over time the way that paint does on wood.
 This is due to the proprietary method of paint application, which uses heat to help seal in the color so it lasts for years.
 This means that your Victorian home will last much longer between paint jobs.
 In fact, the color lasts so long that the next time you paint the home may be because you’ve gotten tired of the colors and not because the paint has begun to fade.